 So we gave it a break.
 Went to sleep.
 And this morning (IN INCOGNITO) I found the same exact flight we originally wanted, back at the 185 GBP price!

 So search in incognito when you can.
-If not, at least clear your cookies and cache.
+If not, at least clear your cookies.

 Plan the route that’s best for you